 The Best Way to Organize Your Shoes

 If you were asked to quantify the number of shoes you've bought over the course of your lifetime, what would it be?
 It's likely a high number.
 And if yours are currently disorganized, it can be easy to lose track of what's actually in your collection, which can lead to an unnecessary purchase (not to mention an organizational headache) down the road.
-Ahead, how to get your footwear in order—which starts by identifying the pairs you already have.
+We tapped organizing experts for tips on how to get your footwear in order—which starts by identifying the pairs you already have.

 Gather and Sort

-Before you can properly organize your shoes, you need to take stock of what you have.
-"The first step to organizing your shoes is to gather all of them in one place," says Dara Friedson, owner and chief organizing officer of Orderly Method Professional Organizing.
-Once you have all your shoes together (including any stray pairs that may be hiding in the trunk of your car or in the mudroom), it's time to go through the collection and figure out which shoes you want to keep in your wardrobe—and which you need to get rid of.
-"Go through each pair, one by one, to determine whether you should keep, donate, or toss them," says Naeemah Ford Goldson, professional organizer and owner of Restore Order Professional Organizing.
+Before you can properly organize your shoes, you need to take stock of what you have, notes Dara Friedson, owner and chief organizing officer of Orderly Method Professional Organizing.
+Once you've gathered all of your shoes in one place (including any stray pairs that may be hiding in the trunk of your car or in the mudroom), it's time to go through the collection and figure out which shoes you want to keep in your wardrobe—and which you need to get rid of, says Naeemah Ford Goldson, professional organizer and owner of Restore Order Professional Organizing.
+"Go through each pair, one by one, to determine whether you should keep, donate, or toss them," says Ford Goldson.

 Find a Grouping Method